 The president's cabinet meets regularly with the president to review and discuss matters of institutional planning and operations, coordination and priority, and serves as the principal advisory body to the president.
-The president's cabinet meets regularly with the president to review and discuss matters of institutional planning and operations, coordination and priority and serves as the principal advisory body to the president.
-The cabinet is comprised of the following individuals.
+The cabinet is comprised of the:

-- 1) The vice president for academic affairs, who serves as the chief academic officer of the university and has oversight responsibility for the operation, coordination, planning and budgeting of the teaching, scholarship, public service, and academic support functions of the faculty and their departments and colleges.
-The vice president for academic affairs is the second highest ranking university administrator and reports to the president. - 2) The vice president for business and finance, who serves as the chief financial officer and oversees the fiscal, business and plant operations of the university as well as campus safety. - 3) The vice president for student success & enrollment services, who is the chief student services officer and responsible for a variety of programs, services, and activities that assist and enhance student success from the point of recruitment and admission, advisement and registration, student and residential life, retention and graduation. - 4) The vice president and chief information officer, who is responsible for expanding information technology in the areas of network administration, telecommunications, hardware and software support, administrative systems, end-user training, instructional and presentation technology, library services, information technology (IT) services, web site administration, and vendor/donor negotiations as well as managing the university's personnel and human resource development operations, including employee hiring, training, evaluation and retention and administration of employee benefits. - 5) The vice president for university advancement who serves as chief advancement officer.
-The vice president for university advancement is responsible for managing, coordinating, and integrating the university's advancement, fundraising, marketing, public affairs and media relations activities with the academic and other institutional missions of the university as well as maintaining relations and coordination of fundraising and capital development projects with the Kennesaw State University Foundation. - 6) The vice president for legal diversity and community affairs, who serves a the university's chief legal officer and advises the president, the cabinet and other university personnel on legal matters and coordinates special initiatives for the president in the areas of diversity, multiculturalism, leadership development, team-building, community outreach and community affairs. - 7) The associate vice president for external affairs and chief of staff, who manages the university's governmental affairs, serves as the principle point of contact with the Board of Regents and the University System Office, oversees the affairs of the office of the president, serves as secretary of the president's cabinet, and coordinates the activities of the cabinet members and other individuals reporting to the president.
+• The provost and vice president for academic affairs, who serves as the chief academic officer of the university and who coordinates the activities of KSU's other vice presidents and special assistants to the president, represents the president when called upon, and performs other duties as assigned by the president.
+In the absence of the president, the provost and vice president for academic affairs acts as chief executive officer of the university;

+- The vice president for business and administration, who serves as the chief financial officer of the university and who oversees the fiscal, business, human relations, campus safety, and plant operations of the university; - The vice president for student success and enrollment services, who is the chief student services officer and who is responsible for a variety of programs, services, and activities that assist and enhance student success from the point of recruitment and admission, advisement and registration, student and residential life, and retention and graduation; - The vice president for technology and chief information officer, who is responsible for expanding, updating, and improving information technology in the areas of network administration, telecommunications, hardware and software support, administrative systems, end-user training, instructional and presentation technology, library services, information technology services, web site administration, vendor/donor negotiations, and updating of university-wide technology planning; - The vice president for advancement, who is the university's chief advancement and fund-raising officer and who is responsible for managing, coordinating, and integrating the university's advancement, fundraising, and capital development projects with the Kennesaw State University Foundation; - The special assistant to the president for legal affairs and diversity, who is responsible for providing legal counsel and advice to the president, the leadership team, and the campus community, and for assuring that diversity and equal employment opportunity exist and are understood throughout the campus community; - The special assistant to the president for external affairs, who is responsible for coordinating, directing, and implementing the university's community relations, government relations, public relations, and marketing programs; - The faculty executive assistant to the president, who provides executive support to the president by acting as a key presidential liaison to a wide variety of constituents both within and outside the university, by providing feedback and advice to the president on a wide variety of issues, and by undertaking special projects as assigned by the president; and - The executive assistant to the president, who manages and coordinates the administrative affairs of the office of the president